Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Methods and Materials

 \subsubsection{Convolutional block attention module on CNN and CNN-LSTM}

-Convolutional layers fuse the spatial and channel-wise information by convolving with multichannel input or intermediate layers \citep{Hu2018}.
-To generate spatial and channel attention information to emphasize the most critical regions and to suppress less important areas, a channel block attention module (CBAM) was integrated into the above-described architectures.
+Convolutional layers fuse the spatial and channel-wise information by convolving with multichannel input or intermediate layers \citep{Hu2018}. {\revisionb To enhance the most critical and suppress less significant areas, we integrated a channel block attention module (CBAM) \citep{cbam} into the above-described architectures.
+CBAM uses a sequential attention mechanism, applying channel and then spatial attentions one after another {\revisionc (Figure \ref{fig:Figure_3}).}

-Specifically for this work, we adapted the CBAM for time series application.
-The 1D CBAM was built sequentially in two steps: 1) channel attention and 2) spatial attention (Figure \ref{fig:Figure_3}).
+For this work, we adapted the well-known CBAM for time-series with 1D input.
+The 1D-CBAM was built sequentially in two steps: 1) channel attention and 2) spatial attention.
 The channel attention of the CBAM captured the inter-channel relationship of the CNN feature maps.
-It squeezed the spatial information by applying both average-pooling (avg) and max-pooling (max) operations simultaneously along the spatial axis (Figure \ref{fig:Figure_4}, a).
-The generated descriptors $F^{c}_{avg}$ and $F^{c}_{max}$ were then fed into a shared layer with a multi-layer perceptron (MLP).
-After the shared MLP layer, two descriptors were summed and followed by a sigmoid activation function to obtain the channel-wise output $M_c(F)$ such as
+It squeezed the spatial information by applying both average-pooling (avg) and max-pooling (max) operations simultaneously along the spatial axis {\revisionc (Figure \ref{fig:Figure_3}, {\revisiond top})}.
+The generated descriptors $F^{c}_{avg}$ and $F^{c}_{max}$ were then fed into a shared layer with a multi-layer perceptron with {\revisionb a reduction ratio of 8} {\revisiond obtained by fully connected (FC) layers and non-linear ReLU activation}.
+After the last shared FC layer, the two descriptors were summed up.
+A sigmoid activation function $ \sigma $ followed to obtain the channel-wise output $M_c(F)$, such as

-where $ \sigma $ denotes the sigmoid function.
-The spatial attention focused on finding where the information is located (Figure \ref{fig:Figure_4} b).
-It was calculated as follows: 1) apply average-pooling and max-pooling along the channel axis to generate two 1D feature maps $F^{s}_{avg}$ and $F^{s}_{max}$; 2) concatenate two feature maps; 3) apply a convolution layer to the concatenated feature maps to generate the spatial attention map $M_s(F)$ such as
+The spatial attention focused on finding where the information is located {\revisionc (Figure \ref{fig:Figure_3}, {\revisiond bottom})}.
+It was calculated as follows: 1) apply global average-pooling and max-pooling along the channel axis to generate two 1D feature maps $F^{s}_{avg}$ and $F^{s}_{max}$; 2) concatenate the two feature maps; 3) apply a convolution layer {\revisionb(kernel size = 7, number of filters = 1, stride = 1)} to the concatenated feature maps to generate the spatial attention map $M_s(F')$ such as

-where $ f^{7} $ was the 1D convolution with a 7$^th$ order filter. $M_s(F)$ was the spatial-wise output that encoded the regions in which the network emphasized informative or suppressed less informative characteristics.
+where $ f^{7} $ was the 1D convolution with a 7$^th$ order filter. $M_s(F')$ was the spatial-wise output that encoded the regions {\revisionc along the time axis} in which the network emphasized informative or suppressed less informative characteristics. {\revisionc Woo et al. showed previously with an ablation study that the best performance is obtained when channel attention is arranged sequentially before the spatial attention module \citep{cbam}.
+Therefore, we adopted this architectural layout as well. }

-The CNN output served as an input to the spatial attention module to obtain the channel-wise attention map, which was then multiplied with the respective CNN layer (Figure \ref{fig:Figure_3}).
-The resulting feature maps were passed through the spatial attention module to generate a spatial attention map, which was multiplied by the input to the spatial attention step.